When you visit Switzerland you are genuinely spoilt for choice for mountains to climb and amazing views to admire!

 The cableway takes you from the top of Mt Pilatus to the gondola station at Frakmuntegg.
 There are lots of activities available there such as the Pilatus rope park and a toboggan run.

-5. CATCH THE GONDOLA
+5. TAKE THE GONDOLA

 The panoramic gondolas take you from Frakmuntegg to Kriens (where you catch the bus) The gondolas take about 30 minutes to descend.

-6. CATCH THE BUS BACK TO LUCERNE
+6. TAKE THE BUS BACK TO LUCERNE

 Once in Kriens it is about a 5 minute walk to the bus stop.
 There are signs and if you use the map you will soon find the bus stop for Bus No.1